 - What's the best time to use salicylic acid?

-- Should you moisturize after using salicylic acid?
+- Should you moisturize after salicylic acid?

 - What to use after salicylic acid